GuyWicks/guywicks.github.io/docs/Articles/conway.md

 ---

 ## How Do Committees Invent?
-That kind of intellectual activity which creates a whole from its diverse parts may be called the design of a system.
+That kind of intellectual activity which creates a whole from its diverse parts may be called the *design* of a *system*.
 Whether the particular activity is the creation of specifications for a major weapon system, the formation of a recommendation to meet a social challenge, or the programming of a computer, the general activity is largely the same.

 Typically, the objective of a design organization is the creation and assembly of a document containing a coherently structured body of information.
-We may name this information the system design.
+We may name this information the *system design*.
 It is typically produced for a sponsor who usually desires to carry out some activity guided by the system design.
 For example, a public official may wish to propose legislation to avert a recurrence of a recent disaster, so he appoints a team to explain the catastrophe.
 Or a manufacturer needs a new product and designates a product planning activity to specify what should be introduced.

 The design organization may or may not be involved in the construction of the system it designs.
 Frequently, in public affairs, there are policies which discourage a group's acting upon its own recommendations, whereas, in private industry, quite the opposite situation often prevails.